AuCson/PyTorch-Batch-Attention-Seq2seq/README.md

 PyTorch version attention decoder fed "word_embedding" to compute attention weights, while in the origin paper it is supposed to be "encoder_outputs".
 In this repository, we implemented the origin attention decoder according to the paper<br>

-updateL dynamic encoder added and does not require inputs to be sorted by length in a batch.
+**Update: dynamic encoder added and does not require inputs to be sorted by length in a batch.**

 <br>
 ## Speed up with batched tensor manipulation
 PyTorch supports element-wise fetching and assigning tensor values during procedure, but actually it is slow especially when running on GPU.
 In a tutorial(https://github.com/spro/practical-pytorch),